The Complete Chinese Medicine Package

 Dull pain is identified as qi stagnation in Chinese medicine.
 In Western medicine, dull pain is usually related to muscle pain.

-Our ancient texts describe meridians as the energy highway carrying, holding or transporting the qi, blood and body fluids throughout the body.
+Our ancient texts describe meridians as the vessels holding or transporting the qi, blood and body fluids throughout the body.

-From the strong force of an ocean to the subtleness of a bubbling stream the qi is constantly flowing in continuous cycles twenty four hours per day.
+From the strong force of an ocean to the subtleness of a bubbling stream the flow of the meridians moves in a continuous cycle twenty-four hour cycle.
 When this flow is interrupted in anyway, pain and dis-ease results.

 It is important not to get confused when Chinese Medicine uses western medical terms..
 The translation to English from the classical Asian texts uses familiar appropriated these terms even though our form of medicine defines the organ systems very differently.